clowixdev/os_pintOS/README.md

 - `qemu-system` instead of `qemu` if qemu is not found.
 - `gcc` instead of `gcc-multilib` if you have `x86` system.

-You also need to install `GCC` version `5.4` or lower for PintOS to work properly.

 **2. Creating a link to ease emulation process:**

 ```console
 user@host:~$ ln /usr/bin/qemu-system-x86_64 /usr/bin/qemu
 ```

-&emsp;&emsp;If you have any problems with this step, check the location where `qemu-system` is installed and edit command using your installation location.
+If you have any problems with this step, check the location where `qemu-system` is installed and edit command using your installation location.
 P.S. for `x86` use `qemu-system-x86`

 **3. Unpacking PintOS source files:**